shipwright-io/build/docs/proposals/parameterize-strategies.md

 ### Goals

 - Introduce a `spec.params` field across Build and BuildRun API´s, as a way for users to provide N parameters according to their preferred strategy of choice.
-Defining `spec.params` in a BuildRun overrides any definition of the same parameter in Build´s.
+Defining `spec.params` in a BuildRun overrides any definition of the same param in Build´s.

-- Introduce a `spec.params` on Strategies, both cluster or namespaced scope.
+- Introduce a `spec.parameters` on Strategies, both cluster or namespaced scope.
 This allow strategy administrators to layout the definition of N parameters, as required for their strategies.

 - Revisit what we consider today as default Parameters that are defined on runtime when creating `TaskRuns`.
 These are `DOCKERFILE`, `CONTEXT_DIR` and `BUILDER_IMAGE`.
 Decide if we need to reduce or extend the default definitions and properly document their usage.

 - Expose the usage of Tekton Params directly on the strategies, in favor of simplicity and readability.
-This boils down to `inputs.params.DOCKERFILE`, instead of `build.dockerfile`.
+This boils down to `params.DOCKERFILE`, instead of `build.dockerfile`.

 ### Non-Goals